The following guide is updated as of 2020. If you have any more updated information, kindly, let me know and I will update it accordingly.

 However, this is the Middle East, which means that there is a bunch of confusing rules you should know before crossing such a border.

-If there is something I learned after 3 years of living in the Middle East is that, when it comes to bureaucracy stuff, you can’t trust the local authorities.
+If there is something I learned after several years traveling in the Middle East is that, when it comes to bureaucracy stuff, you can’t trust the local authorities.

 With this, I am not saying that my information is right and theirs is wrong but, at least, I try to keep this post updated based on information from travelers who crossed the border recently.